 Kerala Local Body Election 2020 dates, schedule: 3 way fight between LDF-UDF-BJP explained

 Thiruvananthapuram, Dec 07: The Kerala Local Body Election 2020 dates have been announced by the state election commission.
-The three tier local body system election will be held in three phases in December.
+The three-tier local body system election will be held in three phases in December.

 The day of polling for the first phase is on December 8, while the second and third phases will be conducted on December 14.
 The votes would be counted on December 16.

 The polls were originally scheduled to be held in October as the tenure of the elected representatives would have come to an end on November 12.
-However due to an alarming rise in the number of COVID-19 cases, the elections were postponed.
+However, due to an alarming rise in the number of COVID-19 cases, the elections were postponed.
 After consulting with the heads of political parties, the election commission decided to postpone the elections.

 Kerala Local Body Election 2020 dates, schedule: